appsngen/grunt-appsngen-widget-generator/README.md

 ### Overview
 In your project's Gruntfile, add a section named `appsngen-widget-generator` to the data object passed into `grunt.initConfig()`.

+> For correct work of task tag name should be the same as `name` property in `bower.json`

 ```js
 grunt.initConfig({
     "appsngen-widget-generator": {